node-migrator-bot/thimble/client/documentation/plugins/embed.md

 > Note: By default, your templates are attached to the `window.JST` object.

+---

-Embed can also embed JSON files, so if I have the following file, `contact.json`:
+Embed also supports JSON files, so if I have the following file, `contact.json`:

     {
       "name" : "Matt Mueller",